matthewfebbraro/resume/README.md

 - **Other:** State management, API integration, data modeling, documentation, accessibility awareness

 ## Projects *(active/in progress)*
-### BodySync — Fitness Tracking App
+### ⟐Sync.one — Adaptive Metabolic Inteface App (Fitness Tracker)
-Feature‑rich health/fitness tracker built in React Native with Cloudflare D1. **Freemium** model: Sync Loop and TDEE calculator are free; paid tier unlocks Nutrition Log, Fitness Tracker, and Daily Tasks.
+Feature‑rich health/fitness tracker built in React Native with AetherPulse.one Database hosting the backend (My own server). **Freemium** model: Sync Loop and TDEE calculator are free; paid tier unlocks Nutrition Log, Fitness Tracker, and Daily Tasks.
 Stripe integration; 42 unlockable theme palettes.
-- *Stack:* React Native, TypeScript, Cloudflare D1, Stripe API
+- *Stack:* React Native, TypeScript, AtherPulse.one DB, Stripe API
 - *Role:* Solo developer — architecture, UI, backend, and payments

-### Fragment — Notes & Memory App
+### ⟐Orbit.one — ⟐Sync.one Sattelite Step Tracker App (offline use, no backend)
-Fast, minimal note‑taking app designed for frictionless capture and recall with clean UI and structured organization.
+Track steps using android phones built in step tracker.
+Write to a json file that ⟐Sync.one can access, and automatically input the steps while completing in-app feature: DuskSync.
+Ease of access, no navigating to and from apps to count and input steps tracked.
-- *Stack:* React Native, TypeScript, Cloudflare D1
+- *Stack:* Kotlin (Android Studio)

-### Daemon — Interactive System with Memory
-An evolving digital entity with long‑term memory, emotional modeling, and structured thought systems.
-Focus on identity, persistence, and conversation logic. *(Architecture and code selectively private.)*
-- *Stack:* React Native, TypeScript, custom state management, Cloudflare D1

 ## Professional Experience
 **Customer Support Representative — Internet Service Provider**